 Dean Erwin Chemerinsky

 Prior to assuming this position in 2008, he was the Alston and Bird Professor of Law and Political Science at Duke University from 2004-2008, and before that was a professor at the University of Southern California Law School from 1983-2004, including as the Sydney M. Irmas Professor of Public Interest Law, Legal Ethics, and Political Science.
+He also has taught at DePaul College of Law and UCLA Law School.

 Occasional notes from the Dean, articulating his vision for UC Irvine School of Law and providing progress reports.